 he let the lake of the htmt cow dry up.

-The name of the cow, the htmt, or provider cow, who gifts mankind with life and furnishes Egypt with all needful things, becomes the key to the meaning of the verse: milk, mother, supply, lake, all bespeak Egypt's bounty (Woerterbuch III, c.v. htm.t; the word plays on Tm).
-Supply here translates the Egyptian shb.w, which also signifies nourishment.
-The lakes of the Tm trees and of the htm.t cow therefore represent the source of all nourishment for Egypt, nourishment that begins with the food and drink offerings to the gods and the souls of the dead (Woerterbuch IV, 438: a shb.t is a great melon loaded with seeds).
+The name of the cow, the htm.t, or provider, unlocks the meaning: milk, mother, supply, lake, these all bespeak Egypt's bounty (Woerterbuch III, c.v. htm.t; the word plays on Tm).
+Supply (or nourishment) answers to the Egyptian shb.w; for instance, shb.t is a great melon rife with seeds.
+The lakes of the Tm trees and of the htm.t cow represent the source of all nourishment for Egypt, nourishment that begins with the food and drink offerings to the gods and the souls of the dead (Woerterbuch IV, 438: shb.t).

 He has neared Saft el-Henna, he has entered the walled quarter,

-he has down sacrilege to the holy Nebes tree
+he has done sacrilege to the holy Nebes tree

 --when it greens, the earth greens--